Benjamin Rush: Post-Revolution

 Rush believed that, while America was free from British rule, the "American Revolution" had yet to finish.
 As expressed in his 1787 'Address to the People of the United States', "The American war is over: but this is far from being the case with the American revolution.
 On the contrary, nothing but the first act of the great drama is closed."
 In this address, he encouraged Americans to "come forward" and continue advancements on behalf of America.

 In 1783, he was appointed to the staff of Pennsylvania Hospital, and he remained a member until his death.
 He was elected to the Pennsylvania convention which adopted the Federal constitution and was appointed treasurer of the United States Mint, serving from 1797 to 1813.
 He was elected a fellow of the American Academy of Arts and Sciences in 1788.

 He became a professor of medical theory and clinical practice at the University of Pennsylvania in 1791, though the quality of his medicine was quite primitive even for the time: he advocated bloodletting for almost any illness, long after its practice had declined.
 While teaching at the University of Pennsylvania, one of his students was future president William Henry Harrison, who took a chemistry class from Rush.
-He became a social activist and an abolitionist and was the most well-known physician in America at the time of his death.

 He was also founder of Dickinson College in Carlisle, Pennsylvania.
 In 1794, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In the 1793 Philadelphia yellow fever epidemic, Rush treated patients with bleeding, calomel, and other early medicinal techniques that often were ineffective and actually brought many patients closer to their deathbeds.
-Rush's ideas on yellow fever treatments differed from those of many experienced French doctors, who came from the West Indies where they had yellow fever outbreaks every year.
+Rush's ideas on yellow fever treatments differed from those of many experienced French doctors, who came from the West Indies where there were yellow fever outbreaks every year.
+However, he also helped the population of the city by convincing Richard Allen to ask members of his African Methodist Episcopal Church and other free blacks, who it was believed were less affected by yellow fever than other Philadelphians, to perform volunteer aid work for doctors and funeral homes.

+Rush came down with yellow fever himself during the 1793 epidemic, although he recovered from it.

-Rush was a founding member of the Philadelphia Society for Alleviating the Miseries of Public Prisons (known today as the Pennsylvania Prison Society), which greatly influenced the construction of Eastern State Penitentiary in Philadelphia.
+Rush took on several social causes during his lifetime.
+Rush became a social activist and an abolitionist and was a founding member of the Philadelphia Society for Alleviating the Miseries of Public Prisons (known today as the Pennsylvania Prison Society), which greatly influenced the construction of Eastern State Penitentiary in Philadelphia.
 He supported Thomas Jefferson for president in 1796 over the eventual winner, John Adams.